 Because of their high level of risk, various human rights defenders now have precautionary measures.
 PBI's participation helped reopen discussions between Father Alejandro Solalinde and Mexican authorities in regard to his protective measures.
 Following the data theft experienced by Nora Martínez of Barca-DH, Nora had some protection measures effectively implemented, an outcome PBI had lobbied for with the government of Oaxaca.
 Local authorities have also given more follow-up to Alba Cruz's measures, after months of dialogue with PBI.
 In September, following PBI's activation on the recent wave of attacks, the Oaxacan Public Security Ministry (Secretaría de Seguridad Pública, SSP) explained the actions it was taking to protect HRDs.
-The activation also resulted in a working group between the Government of Oaxaca and the Interior Ministry (Secretaría de Gobernación, SEGOB), in which they human rights in Oaxaca.
+The activation also resulted in a working group between the Government of Oaxaca and the Interior Ministry (Secretaría de Gobernación, SEGOB), in which they considered the cases and violations outlined in PBI's letter.